 Those who wish to promote social change have typically relied on language, perhaps our most important symbolic resource, to help them to define problematic social and political practices and to argue for new policies.
 How have persons and groups mobilized linguistic resources in order to argue for social change in the United States?
-Rhetoric\2013the study of how public understandings are shaped, shared, and changed through the agency of language\2013has since ancient times guided speakers and writers in the production of persuasive discourses.
+Rhetoric-the study of how public understandings are shaped, shared, and changed through the agency of language-has since ancient times guided speakers and writers in the production of persuasive discourses.
 The course will examine several episodes of sharp disagreement in American life where civic roles and the rights of citizens have been contested.
 Using a rhetorical lens, we will analyze primary documents (written and spoken discourses produced during these episodes) in order to understand and evaluate the ways in which groups with unequal power have struggled to define some significant part of their common experience.

-Satisfies the Literary Studies, Creative Writing, and Rhetoric distribution requirement.
+Satisfies the Literary Studies, Creative Writing, and Rhetoric requirement.